3dcitydb/3dcitydb-docs/source/first-steps/install-impexp.rst

 -------------------------------------

-Download the installer ``3DCityDB-Importer-Exporter-{version}-Setup.jar`` from the GitHub `release section <https://github.com/3dcitydb/importer-exporter/releases>`_ or from the 3DCityDB website at https://www.3dcitydb.org and save it to your local file system.
+Download the installer ``3DCityDB-Importer-Exporter-{version}-Setup.jar`` from the GitHub `release section <https://github.com/3dcitydb/3dcitydb-suite/releases>`_ or from the 3D City Database website at https://www.3dcitydb.org and save it to your local file system.
+In addition to the Importer/Exporter tool, the installer also bundles the 3DCityDB setup and database scripts, the :ref:`3D Web Map Client <webmap_chapter>`, optional :ref:`plugins <impexp_plugins_chapter>` for the Importer/Exporter, and test datasets.

 The installer is shipped as executable Java Archive (JAR) file.
 A setup wizard will guide you through the steps of the installation process.
 The wizard can be run with a graphical user interface (GUI) and as command-line version.
 In addition, the installer offers an unattended